LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     end
     ```

-1. To specify values for the JSON web token (JWT) header keys, add this code to the bottom of `./authentication.rb`:
+1. To specify values for the JSON web token (JWT) header keys, add this code inside of the `Authenication` module within  `./authentication.rb`:

     ```ruby
     def generate_auth_credentials